Learn how Beacon eliminates the guesswork from multipass programming

 Teaching the Pass Offsets

-Beacon offers a Table based approach to enter the path offset values for subsequent passes as well as a Guided Teach option.
+Beacon offers a Table-based approach to enter the path offset values for subsequent passes as well as a Guided Teach option (recommended for ease).

 Offset Info